Introduction to Machine Learning Algorithms

 Here, e is the error term, and a1, a2.. a (n) are the coefficient of the independent variables.

-To evaluate the model’s performance, a metric is used, which could be Root Mean Square Error, which is the square root of the mean of the sum of the difference between the actual and the predicted values.
+A metric is used to evaluate the model’s performance, which could be Root Mean Square Error, which is the square root of the mean of the sum of the difference between the actual and the predicted values.

 The goal of Linear Regression is to find the best fit line which would minimize the difference between the actual and the predicted data points.